thomasmarsh/python-turtle/turtle.md

 it means you are either not in the same directory as `turtle.py` and getting a different module defined by the system, or that you did not add `initial_state` to `turtle.py` and save it before importing the module.

-The response shows that we are at position (50, 50) with an angle of 1.5707..., which is 90˚ in radians.
+The response shows that we are at position (50, 50) with an angle of 0.0.
 Now, we want to get at those numbers and assign them to variables.
 We could do it this way:

 ```python
 >>> state = turtle.initial_state()